-- a) Refer Note 15 for information on Property, plant and equipment pledged / mortgaged as security for borrowings of the Company. - b) Contractual obligations: Refer Note 31 for disclosure of contractual commitment for acquisition of property, plant and equipment. - c) #Other expenses include expenditures which are directly related to the project development and are netted off from respective expense head in Statement of Profit and Loss.
-These expenses are in the nature of travelling, legal and professional, land acquisition expenses, security, rent, rates and taxes etc. For expenses charged to Profit and Loss Account during the year refer note 24 to 26.
+- a) Refer Note 16 for information on Property, plant and equipment pledged / mortgaged as security for borrowings of the Company. - b) Contractual obligations: Refer Note 35 for disclosure of contractual commitment for acquisition of property, plant and equipment. - c) The amount of borrowing cost capitalised during the year ended March 31, 2022 is INR 1731.54 lakhs incurred in connection with construction of plant and machinery. - d) #Other expenses include expenditures which are directly related to the project development and are netted off from respective expense head in Statement of Profit and Loss.
+These expenses are in the nature of travelling, legal and professional, land acquisition expenses, security, rent, rates and taxes etc. For expenses charged to Profit and Loss Account during the year refer note 26 to 29.